-Continue reading The Vigils of the Holy Week
+Continue reading Liturgy of the Presanctified Gifts

 In Lent, on ordinary days, fasting is severe, but on Saturdays and Sundays fasting receives something of the light of the Resurrection, the garments are no longer dark, but bright.
 Fasting continues, but it receives the consolation of the Liturgy, that is to say, of Communion with the Body and Blood of Christ.
 This reality …